Classification of students and registration

 Changes to student classification: full/part-time status

+Students in thesis-based programs must submit a Service Request for a change in status.
 Requests for changes to student classification (from full-time to part-time or vice-versa) must be submitted prior to the DNE deadline of a given term.
-Students must submit a Service Request for a change in status.
 A change of student classification may have implications for students receiving loans, bursaries, or awards; students should check the regulations associated with their loans, bursaries, or awards.
 International students must retain the status as indicated on their Study Permit/CAQ.

 Changes to a student’s classification may also affect the student’s time limit and/or their payment schedule.